CinexSoft/SozialM/README.md

 ## WARNINGS

 ### No 0
-This `README` says exactly what you should do. `READ` it `WHOLE` and do as it says before you start contributing.
+This `README` says exactly what you should do. `READ` it `WHOLE` before you start contributing and do as it says.
 Otherwise, we all will `SUFFER`.

 ### No 1